By Kathleen Ohlson - June 9, 2021

 Just having the location speeds up response times and saves lives.
 Numerous studies say the average response time for police to respond to an emergency is about 11 minutes and emergency medical services (EMS) personnel are on the scene in eight minutes, while the first fire department engine responds in about four minutes.
 The Federal Communications Commission (FCC) estimates that a one-minute improvement in response time by simply having the specific location of a mobile call would save over 10,000 lives.
 That response information also includes knowing who lives in a town or city.

-One of the most important responsibilities for emergency managers, 9-1-1 teams and first responders is providing duty of care to their communities.
+One of the most important responsibilities for emergency managers, 9-1-1 teams, first responders and local government officials is providing duty of care to their communities.
 But they don’t always know where these residents live, or how many individuals who are most at risk and what additional assistance they may need when severe weather or a natural disaster strikes.
 Having this information will allow emergency management and public safety agencies better prepare these community members for an emergency, while they understand what resources they will need to allocate.

 The definition of who’s at risk depends upon certain criteria.